HNeikes/HMD_test/src/introduction.md

 # Introduction # {#introduction}
-Some info about GDI here.
+Some info about GDI here. test

 ## Goals and Scope of the Harmonized Minimal Data Model